kandrelczyk/twili-recipes/README.md

 gpt-4-turbo is the best performing LLM but it's significantly slower and more expensive than other models. gpt-3.5-turbo doesn't handle all the cases but is faster and less expensive.
-Perplexity is the least expensive LLM with very good performance.
+Perplexity is the least expensive LLM with excellent performance.

 Translation of a single recipe costs fractions of a cent so in practice, cost of services is as follows:

 - Perplexity: $3 indefinitely
 - ChatGPT: $5 per year